Date of Degree

 Copyright 2011 Shane Stuart Cook

 Cook, Shane Stuart.
-"Effects of headwinds on towing tank resistance and PMM tests for ONR Tumblehome." thesis, University of Iowa, 2011.
+"Effects of headwinds on towing tank resistance and PMM tests for ONR Tumblehome."
+MS (Master of Science) thesis, University of Iowa, 2011.